-INDIANAPOLIS — An Indiana House committee has approved a bill lawmakers say will help speed up the federal approval process to grow industrial hemp in Indiana.
+INDIANAPOLIS — An Indiana Senate committee is considering a bill that lawmakers say could speed up the federal approval process to grow industrial hemp in Indiana.

-House Agriculture Committee members unanimously passed a proposal Thursday that would specify the exemption of industrial hemp from the state's marijuana laws.
+Senate Agriculture Committee members discussed a proposal Monday that would specify the exemption of hemp from the state's marijuana laws.
+It would also legally protect people using hemp oil for medicinal purposes.

-A non-intoxicating cousin of marijuana, hemp is used for many legal products including clothing and oil.
-It cannot be grown under federal law without permission.
+Hemp is a non-intoxicating cousin of marijuana and is used for many legal products including clothing and oil.
+It also has medicinal benefits but cannot be grown without permission under federal law.

-The proposal comes in the wake of an Indiana law passed last year that legalized the cultivation and processing of industrial hemp once federal officials approve.
+An Indiana law passed last year legalized the cultivation and processing of industrial hemp once federal officials approve.
+The state's application is still pending.